-Creating good products that are well made and polished require a ton of time and additional resources (like design, content, etc.).
+Creating good products that are well made and polished requires a ton of time and additional resources (like design, content, etc.).
 There’s a lot of ‘hidden costs’ in both time spent and the contractors to collaborate with.
-Selling your own products on your site also brings up problematic issues like payment gateways (how are you going to collect payment?), shipping (how are you going to mail or distribute the products?) and taxes (oh man, don’t even get me started with that one!).
+Selling your own products on your site also brings up problematic issues like payment gateways, shipping, and taxes.

 If you don’t have a ton of monthly visits, but you do have a strong, engaged community?
 Simply ask your readers to donate!

 Accepting one-off donations isn’t a fast road to wealth, but it can help you cover expenses in the short-term if people like what you have to say and want to support your journey.

 For example, PayPal offers little donation buttons that only take about ten minutes to add to your website.
 These buttons offer you a quick way to recoup what you might want to be spending on a good web hosting, new product creation, research, and all of the other costs to maintain a healthy, active blog.

 For example, web.archive.org makes a lot of money from donations (most likely due to their millions of visitors per month).

 6. Sell Sponsored Posts (…but Use Nofollow Tag)

 One of the common ways to make more money from your website means getting those visitor numbers up.

 Once you’ve done the hard work of building steady traffic to your site with an engaged community, there are a few different ways to monetize your hard work.

 For example, many companies go out of their way to look for blogs that will feature their sponsored content.
 ‘Native advertising‘ like this works well because it lines up with your site’s primary content and it comes across as relevant and transparent.